ebabian/DH_Take_Home_Test/README.md

 Overview
 -
 I had a lot of fun with this assignment and learned a ton while building it since this is the first application I've built with Python.
-This was a great assignment to understand the fundamentals of Python and interact with Daily Harvest data.
+This was a great assignment to understand the fundamentals of Python and interact with Daily Harvest data!
+To run the app in the browser, requests and flask must be installed.
+Go to http://localhost:5000/ to view the app.
+This app uses Python 2.7.16.

 Test Cases
 -